merenlab/anvio/anvio/docs/artifacts/kegg-metabolism.md

 Many of the columns in this data overlap with the 'modules' mode columns; you can find descriptions of those in the previous section.
 Below are the descriptions of new columns in this mode:
 - `path_id`: a unique identifier of the current path through the module
-- `path`: the current path of enzymes through the module (described above), which this enzyme annotation contributes to
+- `path`: the current path of enzymes through the module (described above)
 - `path_completeness`: a fraction between 0 and 1 indicating the proportion of enzymes in the _current path_ that are annotated.
 To learn how this number is calculated, see [the anvi-estimate-metabolism help page](https://merenlab.org/software/anvio/help/main/programs/anvi-estimate-metabolism/#how-is-the-module-completeness-score-calculated)

 Note that in this output mode, `pathwise_module_completeness` and `pathwise_module_is_complete` are the pathwise completeness scores of the module overall, not of a particular path through the module.
 These values will be repeated for all lines describing the same module.